entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is ?.

+> - The coding of *Yipetalichthys* is ?.

 431. Extended prehypophysial portion of sphenoid: (0) absent; (1) present.

 > Davis *et al*.
 (2012), Character 67; Choo *et al*.
 (2017), Character 66.
 King *et al*.
 (2017), Character 31; Castiello (2018), Character 31; Zhu Y. *et al*.
 (2022), Character 436; Andreev *et al*.
 (2022), Character 134; Brazeau *et al*.
 (2023), Character 34.
 > - The coding of *Eosteus* is ?.
 The coding of *Megamastax amblyodus* is 1.

 > - The coding of *Meemannia*_like fish is 0.

+> - The coding of *Yipetalichthys* is 0.
+The coding of *Pauropetalichthys magnoculus* should be revised from ? to 0.

 432. Main trunk of facial nerve (N. VII): (0) elongate and passes anterolaterally through orbital floor; (1) stout and divides within otic capsule at the level of the postorbital process.